 Michal Hertzog, Wohl Foundation.

-Lev Rivka, Kishurit and Immunit are Ohel Sarah’s three employment programmes for adults with disabilities.
+Lev Rivka, Kishurit, Immunit and Kedem are Ohel Sarah’s four employment programmes for adults with disabilities.
 Participants come to these centres to learn essential skills and become contributing members of society.

 The women sort, pack and label goods on consignment from local businesses and produce beautiful hand-made gifts and crafts that are sold nationally.
 The women receive a monthly salary based on their performance and productivity.